blongden/node-hologram/README.md

 __styles__ `required`

 Information on which folders your stylesheets are contained in (`dir`).
-Hologram will scan these folders looking for files with the correct extension (`scss` by default, can be changed using `ext` option), as well the path to the compiled stylesheet (`main`).
+The specified directories will be recursively searched for files with the correct extension (`scss` by default, can be changed using `ext` option), as well the path to the compiled stylesheet (`main`).